The Deer Hunter: Screenplay

-According to Cimino, he would call Washburn while on the road scouting for locations and feed him notes on dialogue and story.
+According to Cimino, he called Washburn while on the road scouting for locations and fed him notes on dialogue and story.
 After reviewing Washburn's draft, Cimino said, "I came back and read it and I just could not believe what I read.
 It was like it was written by somebody who was... mentally deranged."
 Cimino confronted Washburn at the Sunset Marquis in LA about the draft, and Washburn supposedly replied that he could not take the pressure and had to go home.
 So Cimino fired Washburn.
 Cimino later claimed to have written the entire screenplay.
 Washburn's response to Cimino's claim was, "It's all nonsense.
 It's lies.
 I didn't have a single drink the entire time I was working on the script."